tianocore-docs/edk2-CCodingStandardsSpecification/1_introduction.md

 * Commenting rules
 * Doxygen

-These guidelines represent an attempt make you aware of your actions, because those actions affect the future readers and maintainers of the code you produce.
+These guidelines represent an attempt to make you aware of your actions, because those actions affect the future readers and maintainers of the code you produce.

 Pre-existing code ported to the EDK II environment does not have to conform to